Best holiday destinations

 And of course there are safaris.
 In Africa you can choose from 30 different safari types in Kenya, including many sensibly-priced options, or go for the full-on luxury experience in Botswana.
 If you want to escape the crowds, head to the vast empty deserts and national parks of Namibia.
 Or if you’re feeling more adventurous, you could embark on a self-drive holiday in South Africa, which is easier than the might think.

 West Africa offers great winter sun holidays.
 The beaches of The Gambia are only six hours flying time from the UK., or you could head a little further to the spectacular islands of Cape Verde – where Africa meets South America.

 See our pick of the best holiday destinations in Africa.

 Top Asia holiday destinations

-Beijing is also a wonderful mix of the old and the new, and as China slowly opens itself up to the West, there has never been a better time to visit.
-Meanwhile, Moscow offers unrivalled cultural pomp and grandeur as well as the political intrigues of the Kremlin.
-It can be combined with a visit to St Petersburg.
+Asia also has some astonishing cities.
+Tokyo combines the world’s most advanced technology with some of its oldest cultural rituals.
+Beijing is also a beguiling mix of old and new, while, Moscow offers unrivalled cultural pomp and grandeur as well as the political intrigues of the Kremlin.
+Combine it with a visit to St Petersburg.